 Verification

-There are no direct methods to evaluate total inventory estimates of NH3 emissions from croplands, and verification is dependent on laboratory and micrometeorological field studies of emissions from example situations.
-In particular, many studies have focused on laboratory measurements and there is a need to provide long-term field measurements using micrometeorological techniques to estimate NH3 fluxes over a range of crop types in different climates.
+There are no direct methods to evaluate total inventory estimates of NH3 emissions from croplands, and verification is dependent on appropriate field studies of emissions from example situations.
+In particular, many studies have focused on laboratory measurements but there is a need to provide long-term field measurements using appropriate techniques to estimate NH3 fluxes over a range of crop types in different climates.

 Emissions of NO, NMVOC and PM cannot be verified except by field studies of emissions from example situations.